-School-related stress can also be a problem for students who aren’t undergraduates.
+School-related tension can also have repercussions for students who aren’t in college.
 For example, a study from New York University found that almost half of the high school students studied experienced significant levels of stress.

-Different people will have different reactions to academic issues, but here are a few of the most common mental health challenges that may be related to academic issues:
+Students will have different reactions to academic issues, but here are a few of the most common mental health challenges that may be related to academic challenges:

-- Anxiety or worry: You may be preoccupied with worry about managing your academic work and find it hard to relax or think about other things.
+- Anxiety or worry: Many students may be preoccupied with worry about time management, balancing responsibilities, test anxiety, and find it hard to relax or think about other things.

-- Depression: Challenges in school can lead to sadness, hopelessness, lethargy, and other symptoms of depression.
+- Depression: Emotional and academic challenges in high school or college can lead to sadness, hopelessness, lethargy, and other symptoms of depression.

-- Conflicts with friends and/or family: Stress in a school setting may make you irritable and more prone to getting into conflicts with loved ones.
+- Conflicts with friends and/or family: Mental pressure in a school setting may make students irritable and more prone to getting into conflicts with parents and loved ones.

-- Issues with self-esteem: You may doubt your intelligence or competence as a result of setbacks in academics.
+- Issues with self-esteem: A student may doubt their intelligence or competence as a result of setbacks in academics.

-- Identity concerns: Uncertainty about your academic path or success may be a source of difficulty in your identity development.
+- Identity concerns: Many students have uncertainty about their academic path or success, which may be a source of difficulty in their identity development.

 - Physical symptoms: Stress often comes with physical symptoms including muscle tension, headaches, and digestive troubles.
-You might find that these symptoms get worse when you’re at school, or thinking about school.
+Some students might find that these symptoms get worse when they're at school or thinking about school.

-- Difficulty sleeping: Worry about academics might keep you from falling asleep or sleeping through the night.
+- Difficulty sleeping: Worry about academics might keep a student from falling asleep or sleeping through the night.

 Issues with academics can take many different forms.
 Here are a few of the most common scenarios:

-- Learning differences: If you have a learning difference or a mental health condition that impacts school performance (such as ADHD), you may find it hard to manage the way that your mental health impacts your academic life.
+- Learning disabilities: Students with learning disabilities or a mental health condition that affects school performance (such as ADHD), may find it hard to manage the way that mental health impacts study habits and academic life.

-- Imposter syndrome: Especially in an elite or high-pressure school, you may worry that you don’t really belong and won’t measure up to the other students.
+- Imposter syndrome: Especially in an elite or high-pressure school, some students may worry that they don’t really belong and won’t measure up to the other students.

-- Bullying: Bullying and other social challenges at school can occur in any educational setting, from preschool through graduate school.
+- Bullying: Bullying and other social challenges at school can occur in any educational setting, from elementary through graduate school.

 - Financial stress: Student loans, debt, and income challenges are common sources of stress.

-- Academic changes and transitions: Switching to a new school, declaring a new major, or even starting a new class can all be related to mental health challenges.
+- Academic changes and transitions: Switching to a new school, declaring a new major, or even starting a new class can all be related to changes in academic content or study habits and responsibilities that may translate to mental health challenges.

-- Time management challenges: Procrastination, difficulty staying organized, and other related challenges can make school environments more stressful.
+- Time management challenges: Procrastination, difficulty staying organized, poor study techniques, lack of time management skills, and other related challenges can make school environments more stressful.

-- Test anxiety: You might experience intense worry and anxiety related specifically to taking tests and/or other kinds of evaluations.
+- Test anxiety: Many students might experience intense worry and anxiety related specifically to taking tests and/or other kinds of evaluations.

-- Balancing school with work, family, and other responsibilities: If you’re in school while working, caring for family, or maintaining other commitments like clubs or sports teams, you may be more susceptible to stress and other mental health challenges.
+- Balancing school with work, family, and other responsibilities: It's not uncommon for students to be in school while working, caring for parents or family, or keeping other commitments like clubs or sports teams.
+They may be more susceptible to stress and other mental health challenges.

-- Discrimination or harassment: If you’re being harassed at school or discriminated against on the basis of race, ethnicity, culture, gender identity, sexual orientation, or disability, you may experience mental health challenges related to this mistreatment.
+- Discrimination or harassment: Students being harassed at school or discriminated against on the basis of race, ethnicity, culture, gender identity, sexual orientation, or disability, you may experience mental health challenges related to this mistreatment.

-What to do if you’re experiencing mental health challenges related to academic issues
+What to do when experiencing mental health difficulties related to academic challenges

-If you’re dealing with any of the issues described here, you have a number of options:
+If you’re dealing with any of the issues described here, you have several options:

-- Therapy: Therapy can be a helpful way to work on understanding your academic issues and develop strategies for dealing with any related mental health challenges.
+- Therapy: Therapy can be a helpful way for students to work on understanding academic related troubles and develop strategies for dealing with any related mental health challenges.
 (More tips on finding a therapist below.)

-- Talk to an advisor: In most school settings, there should be an advisor designated to help you with academic issues.
-If you’re having trouble managing classes, working with professors or classmates, or handling your academic program in general, your advisor may be able to help you solve problems and connect to other resources at your school.
+- Talk to an advisor: In most school settings, there should be an advisor or counseling services designated to help students with academic struggles.
+When having trouble managing workload, scheduling classes, working with professors or classmates, or handling an academic program in general, advisors may be able to help solve problems and connect to other resources at your high school or college.

 - Stay active: Some studies show that regular physical activity can decrease symptoms of anxiety, which often go along with academic stress.

 - Pursue creative projects or hobbies: Visual arts, performing arts, and creative writing can all be helpful ways to diffuse your body’s stress response and add fulfilling activities to your daily life.
-Keeping up with hobbies outside of school can also remind you that academics are only one part of your life, not the entirety of your existence.
+Keeping up hobbies outside of being a high school or college student can also remind you that academics are only one part of your high school or college career, not the entirety of your existence.